rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 * `O` is the output type of the functional argument
 * `X` is the return type of the higher-order function

-Note that higher-order functions can also take '*normal*' values as their arguments.
+Note that higher-order functions can also take *'normal'* values as their arguments.
 The term 'higher-order' just signifies that one or more arguments (or the return value) are functions.

 In the case of the counting examples, we could generalize the second and third function by using a higher-order function for the predicate in the if-statements.
-First we can write these predicates as '*normal*' functions:
+First we can write these predicates as *'normal'* functions:

 ```scala
 def charIsA(c: Char): Boolean = {